shreyashg-sopho/Multithreading-and-Concurrency/L11 : Volatile in Java.md

 ### Differences in Synchronization and Volatile :
 - Synchronization only ensures that that the peice of code is being executed by only a single thread at once.
 It could still be reading values from cache.
-- Volatile only ensures that the value is beig read form main memory always, race conditions will still occur.
+- Volatile only ensures that the value is beig read form main memory always, race conditions will still occur. volatile strictly and strictly only imporves on the `visibility` part of a variable, nothing else.